shihankanungo/shihankanungo.github.io/wrapped.md

 - **Seattle, WA --- Jan 7--11**.
 Joint Mathematics Meeting (JMM25).
 Got to hang out with SE; food was beyond amazing --- Halal Smash'd Burgers, Moroccan lamb roll, curry beef hom bao, dinner at *Zaika* with SE and family.
 - **Pasadena, CA --- Jan 24--26**.
 Caltech Math Meet (CMM).
 Road trip with dad.
 Had *Din Tai Fung* for both dinners.
 Highlight: listening to music on the drive to and from.
 It was snowing near LA on the way back!!
 - **Boston, MA --- Feb 14--16**.
 Harvard-MIT Math Tournament (HMMT Feb).
 Got to hang out with WZ; dinner from *Himalayan Kitchen* on Fri; "*Ghana Bitter*" from Royce chocolates on Sat.
 Several inches of snow coated the streets from a storm Saturday night into Sunday morning.
+- **San Francisco, CA --- Feb 22**. *Strings for Peace*.
+Ustad Amjad Ali Khan & Sharon Isbin.
+Dinner at *Mochica Peruvian* followed by hangout at the corner bookstore.
+Concert at Herbst Theater from 730PM--10PM.
+It was fantastic!